1917 Bath riots: Background

 By 1914, Venustiano Carranza had been sworn into office as Mexico's head of state ending the main fighting of the Mexican Revolution.
 U.S. President Woodrow Wilson, tired of the fighting and being more concerned with events unfolding in Europe and World War I, withdrew American forces from Mexico.
 Mexican revolutionary Pancho Villa refused to give up the fight and continued to execute border skirmishes.
 Between 1915 and 1917, typhus (which was sometimes reported as typhoid fever) spread from Mexico City to the provinces from Veracruz to Jalisco.
 In September 1916, Carranza called for a constitutional convention to end the conflict and bring peace to Mexico.
 The convention ended simultaneously with the end of the riots, on January 31, 1917, and subsequently the new constitution was signed on February 5.

 During the same period, Thomas Calloway Lea Jr. was elected as the mayor of El Paso, Texas.
 Lea sent telegrams to U.S. Senators in Washington demanding a quarantine be put in place to stem the tide of "dirty lousey destitute Mexicans" who would spread typhus into El Paso.
 The Public Health Service Officer for El Paso, Dr. B. J. Lloyd, admitted there was little danger and opposed a quarantine, but suggested opening de-lousing plants.
 U.S. officials quickly adopted a policy of sanitizing Mexican immigrants at a disinfecting station in El Paso.
 The policy initially applied to all Mexicans entering the United States at El Paso, but soon spread to the Laredo–Nuevo Laredo crossing, and eventually along the entire U.S. Mexico border.

+Historians have long connected sanitation policies along the US-Mexico border to broader public health and immigration debates during the early twentieth century.
+During this time period, there were concerns expressed by United States officials about the spread of diseases such as typhus, particularly within regions higher levels of border migration.
+Scholars such as, Alexandra Mina Stern and Natalia Molina have contended that the health measures were also driven by present-day ideologies about immigration, race, social hygiene that were customary in public law during the Progressive Era.
+Historian David Dorado Romo notes that public officials at El Paso consistently associated Mexican migrants with disease and unsanitary conditions during this time period, especially during the increased migration during the Mexican Revolution.
+Romo also goes on to document how Mayor Tom Lea frequently urged for stronger quarantine measures at the El Paso border because of the fears surrounding typhus and immigration.